Australia’s Outback Off the Beaten Path: Explore Chillagoe!

 Road safety Australia/your country

-In its heyday during the first decades of the 1900s Chillagoe had about 10,000 inhabitants, 13 hotels, 2 newspapers and a hospital.
-Today the population is just a couple of hundreds – and the town is now a small tourist destination.
-There is a primary school, a hospital, 3 caravan parks, 2 hotels and other accommodation plus a mining museum (Chillagoe Historical Centre) with artefacts relating to the local history.
-Annual events are races at the racecourse and a rodeo.
+In its heyday during the early 1900s, Chillagoe boasted around 10,000 inhabitants, 13 hotels, two newspapers and a hospital.
+Today, the population has dwindled to just a few hundred, and the town has become a small but intriguing tourist destination.
+It still has a primary school, a hospital, three caravan parks, two hotels and other accommodation options, as well as a mining museum — the Chillagoe Historical Centre — which displays artefacts from the town’s rich past.
+Annual events include horse races at the local racecourse and a lively rodeo.

 Photo: Travel In Culture

-Still today, you can visit the remnants of the blast furnaces and chimneys a bit out of town.
-The Chillagoe Smelters have been declared a restricted area since the polluted ground filled with toxic material poses a considerable health risk and danger.
-Instead, an elevated viewpoint overlooking the entire site and the landscape is located near the smelters.
-The three remaining chimneys symbolise the cultural heritage of the Chillagoe Smelters.
+Even today, you can visit the remains of the blast furnaces and chimneys just outside town.
+The Chillagoe Smelters site is now a declared restricted area due to ground contamination from toxic materials, posing a potential health risk.
+However, there is an elevated viewing platform nearby that overlooks the entire site and the surrounding landscape.
+The three remaining chimneys have become iconic symbols of the region’s industrial heritage.

 Photo: Travel In Culture